-As the premier international mountain resort community, Vail partnered with Walking Mountains Science Center and Sustainable Travel International to become the first sustainable mountain resort destination in the world and the first Certified Sustainable Destination in the United States certified by a GSTC-Accredited certifying body, Green Destinations.
+An international mountain resort community, Vail partnered with Walking Mountains Science Center and Sustainable Travel International to become the first sustainable mountain resort destination in the world and the first certified sustainable destination in the United States certified by a GSTC-Accredited certifying body, Green Destinations.

 Like many mountain resort destinations, Vail’s economy is highly dependent on tourism.
 While the town is home to just under 5,500 local residents, it welcomes 2.8 million guests annually.
 Since the ski area’s founding in 1962, and the Town’s incorporation in 1966, Vail has focused on balancing tourism growth with local environmental and community needs.

 It has taken many years to work towards the sustainable destination certification, which builds upon Vail’s long history of environmental conservation.
 Notable past achievements include the protection of open space being written into the Town Charter of 1966, the creation of the Vail Nature Center and Preserve in the 1970’s, and the creation of the 1% Real Estate Transfer Tax (RETT) in the 1980’s which improves parks and open space for recreation opportunities and further supports environmentally sustainable practices.
 More recent achievements include its proactive approach to restoring the water quality of Gore Creek and Vail Resort’s ambitious commitment to a zero net operating footprint by 2030.